 and proper, then he can have no legitimate complaint if MRAs decide to "do

 unto him" or unto his loved ones that which he would positively hate to be done unto

 him or his loved ones.

-Thus, it is quite legitimate for MRAs to hurt him and his loved ones in pursuit of
+Thus, according to his own moral compass, it is quite legitimate for MRAs to hurt him and his loved ones in pursuit of

 But would this man really think that it is a good idea for the world to work like this?

 Surely not - unless, of course, he is a psychopath.

 And now, it gets even worse for this man - because, in fact, he is not

 3. He supports policies that hurt innocent others - provided, of course, that